kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Kubernetes does not support the modification of the `volumeClaimTemplate` of a StatefulSet currently.
+Kubernetes does not support the modification of the `volumeClaimTemplates` of a StatefulSet currently.
-This enhancement proposes to support arbitrary modifications to the `volumeClaimTemplate`, automatically updating the associated PersistentVolumeClaim objects in-place if applicable.
+This enhancement proposes to support arbitrary modifications to the `volumeClaimTemplates`, automatically updating the associated PersistentVolumeClaim objects in-place if applicable.
 Currently, PVC `spec.resources.requests.storage` and `spec.volumeAttributesClassName`
 fields can be updated in-place.